X

 Interest

 Risk management: In accordance with the Group Treasury Policy, the average interest rate duration of the external debt is to be between 6 months and 3 years.
-During the year, interest rate derivatives were used to manage the interest rate risk..
+During the year, interest rate derivatives were used to manage the interest rate risk.

 Credit

-Risk: Credit risk, i.e., the risk that customers may be unable to fulfil their payment obligations, accounts for the majority of Hexagon’s counterparty risk.
+Risk: Credit risk, i.e., the risk that customers may be unable to fulfill their payment obligations, accounts for the majority of Hexagon’s counterparty risk.
 Financial credit risk is the exposure to default of counterparties with which Hexagon has invested cash or has entered into forward exchange contracts or other financial instruments.

-Risk management: Through a combination of geographical and industry diversification of customers, the risk for significant credit losses is reduced.
 To reduce Hexagon’s financial credit risk, surplus cash is only invested with a limited number of approved banks and derivative transactions are only conducted with counterparties where an ISDA (International Swaps and Derivatives Association) netting agreement has been established.
 As Hexagon is a net borrower, excess liquidity is primarily used to repay external debt and therefore the average surplus cash invested with banks is kept as low as possible.

 Liquidity